 The same can also be said for the terms ‘ethical diamonds’ and ‘ethical gemstones’ as there are so many factors at play, and a lack of a distinct criteria on which the terms can be judged.

-How is Fenton jewellery ‘ethical’ and ‘sustainable’?
+How is Fenton jewellery ‘responsible’ and ‘sustainable’?

 This is why, when we were discussing how to talk about our sourcing practices and supply chain at Fenton, the standard words such as ‘ethical jewellery’ and ‘sustainable jewellery’ didn’t feel right for us.
 That’s not because these aren’t good terms with excellent meanings, it’s more that by the time we came to the debate they had become popularised and at moments even contentious.